 Pyometra is an infection of the uterus (womb).
-It’s a common condition in female dogs and cats that haven’t been spayed and requires urgent veterinary treatment.
+It’s a common condition in female dogs who haven’t been spayed and requires urgent veterinary treatment.

 Each time a female dog has a season — usually about twice a year — she undergoes all the hormonal changes associated with pregnancy.
 This is regardless of whether she becomes pregnant or not.
 The changes in the uterus that occur during each season make infection more likely with age.
 A very common organism called E. coli, found in your dog’s faeces, usually causes pyometra.
 Injections with some hormones, either to prevent seasons or for treatment of other conditions, can increase the risk of pyometra developing.

 What are the signs and symptoms of pyometra in dogs?

 Pyometra is only seen in females as males do not have a uterus.
 The signs usually develop around four to six weeks after the female has finished bleeding from her last season.
 In some cases, the bitch may appear to be having a prolonged season.

 If left untreated these signs will worsen to the point of dehydration, collapse and death from septic shock.

 Your vet will probably suspect your dog has pyometra based on your description of the signs and from their examination of your pet.